algorandfoundation/algokit-cli/docs/features/generate.md

 #### Third Party Generators

 It is important to understand that by default, AlgoKit will always prompt you before executing a generator to ensure it's from a trusted source.
 If you are confident about the source of the generator, you can use the `--force` or `-f` option to execute the generator without this confirmation prompt.
 Be cautious while using this option and ensure the generator is from a trusted source.
-At the moment, a trusted source for a generator is defined as _a generator that is included in the official AlgoKit templates (e.g. `smart-contract` generator in `algokit-beaker-default-template`)_
+At the moment, a trusted source for a generator is defined as _a generator that is included in the official AlgoKit templates (e.g. `smart-contract` generator in `algokit-python-template`)_